abhirajadhikary06/hadoop-ecommerce-lab/README.md

+Here's the updated README with **Apache Cassandra** integrated naturally into the project flow.

+---

 # Ecommerce Hadoop Big Data

 A comprehensive collection of practical notes documenting the implementation of an end-to-end **e-commerce big data pipeline** using the Hadoop ecosystem.
 The project demonstrates how structured, semi-structured, and streaming data can be ingested, processed, stored, and analyzed using industry-standard big data technologies.

+The project also includes **Apache Cassandra** to demonstrate distributed NoSQL database concepts and operational data storage commonly used in modern data engineering systems.

 The notes serve as a practical reference for building and understanding a complete batch and streaming data engineering workflow rather than individual technology tutorials.